shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/deploy-subgraph-with-hardhat.md

 contract VendingMachine {

-    // store the oener of this smart contract address owner;
+    // Store the owner of this smart contract address owner;

     // A mapping is a key/value store.
 Here we store cupcake balance of this smart contract.